gangdong/gangdong.github.io/_posts/2021-04-05-Blog-travisci.markdown

 If you've looked at my previous article, you may know my blog was deployed on Github Pages and was built by Jekyll static site generator.

 Github Pages are a great approach to build websites.
 Using a Github repository and with the Jekyll static site generator we can build a static websites easily.
-It is very suitable for building personal blog.
+It is suitable for building personal blog.

-Although Github Pages can automatically generate a website from a repository containing a Jekyll project (you just commit your source code, don't need to pay any effort on the building and deployment.
+Although Github Pages can automatically generate a website from a repository containing a Jekyll project (you just need to commit your source code to Github and don't pay any effort on the building and deployment.
 Github Pages will do it for you!), it has some limitations.
 One of them is

 + *we can't use jekyll plugins*